 - 24 chocolate chips, type of your choice (I used milk chocolate)

 For the Thumbprint Cookies

-In a large bowl, sift together sugar and flour, then set aside.
+- In a large bowl, whisk together sugar and flour, then set aside.

 For the Cream Cheese Frosting